Scayled

 • Direct CRM alternatives to Apto

-Apto is a solid Salesforce-based CRM purpose-built for commercial real estate brokers.
-It handles deal pipeline, comp tracking, property records, stacking plans, and the relationship history that institutional brokerage teams rely on.
-For pipeline hygiene and deal management it remains one of the category leaders.
+Apto is a Salesforce-based CRM built specifically for commercial real estate.
+It handles deal pipeline, comp tracking, property records, stacking plans, and the relationship history institutional brokerage teams rely on.
+For pipeline hygiene and deal progression it remains a category leader.

 Direct CRM alternatives to Apto

-None of these tools, including Apto, generate adjacent-occupier leads.
-They organise the relationships you already have.
-That is a different problem from filling the top of the funnel with tenants who are 6 to 18 months from a relocation decision.
+None of these, Apto included, generate adjacent-occupier leads or flag tenants before they move.
+They organise the contacts a team already has.
+That is a different problem from filling the top of the pipeline with occupiers who are months from a relocation decision and have not yet listed a requirement on CoStar or LoopNet.

-Most brokers we talk to keep Apto, Buildout or ClientLook for pipeline and bolt Scayled onto the front of it for sourcing.
-The workflow: drop the address of an active listing or a recent comp into Scayled, get back 30 to 60 named adjacent occupiers across the precinct with verified head-of-real-estate emails and mobiles, drafted into personalised outreach referencing the anchor building.
-Push the responders into your CRM as new opportunities.
+Most teams keep Apto for pipeline and bolt Scayled onto the front for sourcing.
+The workflow: drop the address of a live listing or recent comp into Scayled, get back named adjacent occupiers across the precinct with verified decision-maker contacts and personalised outreach drafted referencing the anchor building, then push responders into Apto as new opportunities.

 Try Scayled